govau/content-guide/_writing-style/audience.md

 order: 1
 ---

-You should write so everyone can understand.
-But your content will be more effective if you understand the specific needs of your user.

-You need find out:
+Write so everyone can understand.

-- how the user behaves and what they're interested in or worried about --- so your writing will catch their attention and answer their questions
+Find out how the user behaves and what they're interested in or worried about.

+If you understand what the user needs it will help you to catch their attention and answer their questions.

+Learn the user's vocabulary.

-- the user's vocabulary --- so that you can use the same terms and phrases they'll use to search for content.
+Use the same terms and phrases your users use so they can find your content.

+Make sure that your content is up to date and shows that interacting with government can be easy.